The Michigan Academic Library Association will award grants to attend the MiALA Annual Conference.

 The purpose of the MiALA Annual Conference grants are to support a current MiALA member's attendance at the Annual Conference.

-The MiALA Annual Conference grant will cover the cost of full conference registration (not including any post-conference workshops), two night's hotel stay (room and tax only) at a hotel at which the conference has a room block reserved, and a $50 travel allowance that can be used for meals and/or other travel expenses.
+The 2021 MiALA Annual Conference grant will cover the cost of full online conference registration.
 Up to seven scholarships will be awarded.
-The grantee and/or grantee's institution will be expected to cover any remaining conference or travel costs.
+The grantee and/or grantee's institution will be expected to cover any remaining conference costs.

 All grants are non-transferable.
 If a member is selected and cannot attend, an alternate will be selected from among eligible entries.
 Grants/prizes/awards obtained from other MiALA programs that cover conference registration fees may not be used in conjunction with the MiALA Annual Conference grants and are non-transferable.